BurendoUK/burendo-aws-labs/Labs/wordpress-via-iac/terraform-fundamentals.md

 For all Terraform resources, you can refer back to the [Terraform documentation](https://registry.terraform.io/namespaces/hashicorp) to find out information on what attributes are required.
 Given we are using the AWS provider, we would look at the documentation relevant to that - [Terraform AWS Provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

 This in essence, is all that a Terraform resource is.
+Read more about Terraform resources on the [Terraform resource documentation](https://developer.hashicorp.com/terraform/language/resources).

 ## Data Sources